 An upper arm lift, also known as “brachioplasty,” reduces excess skin and fat from the upper arm.
 This procedure targets the problem area between the underarm and the elbow, and serves to contours the arm, resulting in smoother skin and a more toned appearance.
 Problems with skin in the upper arm area is common and often distressing for patients, with derogatory and embarrassing names such as “tuck shop” arms, “bingo wings” well know to those who suffer from this problem.

-An arm lift is usually considered for those who have lost a large amount of weight, resulting in loose, sagging skin, or due to ageing where the skin has lost its elasticity and tone.
+An arm lift is usually considered as a post weight loss surgery for those who have lost a large amount of weight, resulting in loose, sagging skin, or due to ageing where the skin has lost its elasticity and tone.

 It is important to note that an arm reduction is not a weight loss measure or a replacement for diet and exercise.
 Arm reduction surgery should only be considered when as much excess fat from the upper arms has already been lost, and there is a significant skin excess or looseness.
 If you are considering an arm lift you should as close to your ideal weight as possible, with a healthy lifestyle and not smoking.

 How can this arm lift procedure help me?